mahshaban95/vagrant-ansible-labs/README.md

 # vagrant-ansible-labs
-Create local lab environemets using Vagrant and Ansible
+Create lab environemets using Vagrant and Ansible on your local machine